JuliaSurv/NetSurvival.jl/docs/src/getting_started.md

 fit(GraffeoTest(C), @formula(Surv(time, status)~ x1 + x2), data, ratetable)
 ```

-By default, `GraffeoTest(C::Copula)` uses `GenPoharPerme(C)` as a method to compute net survival in each category, but this modification also allows to use otehr methods, such as e.g. :
+By default, `GraffeoTest(C::Copula)` uses `GenPoharPerme(C)` as a method to compute net survival in each category, but this modification also allows to use other methods, such as:

 ```julia
 fit(GraffeoTest(Ederer1()), @formula(Surv(time, status)~ x1 + x2), data, ratetable)
 ```

-even if the results are not supported by any theoretical work.
+Even if these results are not supported by any theoretical work and are probably meaningless, it is fun to to see that the code goes through, thanks to the modularity of Julia's dispatch, even on routes that were not designed for.

 ```@docs
 GenPoharPerme